Patema Inverted

-Patema Inverted (サカサマのパテマ, Sakasama no Patema) is a 2013 Japanese animated science fiction film written and directed by Yasuhiro Yoshiura.
-It was released in Japan on November 9, 2013.
+Patema Inverted (サカサマのパテマ, Sakasama no Patema) is a 2013 science fiction anime film written and directed by Yasuhiro Yoshiura.
+It was released in Japan by Asmik Ace on November 9, 2013.
 A four-episode original net animation (ONA) series, Patema Inverted: Beginning of the Day, streamed in 2012.
-The film was also shown in the UK.
+The film also premiered in the United Kingdom.

 Cinedigm and GKIDS released the film on Blu-ray and DVD in North America on November 11, 2014.
 The film received mainly positive reviews from critics, praising its originality, characters, and plot.

 Plot

 In 2067, scientists attempt an experiment intended to harness energy from Earth's gravity.
 However, the experiment fails and gravity reverses, causing nearly everyone and everything to start flying away from Earth.

 Years later, Patema is a respected teenager who lives in an underground society that imposes rules to keep its members away from "danger zones" that surround the community.
 Inspired by her friend Lagos, who has mysteriously disappeared, Patema explores the tunnels.
 One day while exploring, she is startled by a figure that walks on the ceiling and falls into a shaft below.

 Patema falls outside the fence bordering Aiga.
 Eiji, another teenager, finds her on the fence.
 Her gravity is inverted from his.
 After carrying her safely to the ground, he takes her to a nearby shed, where they learn about each other's worlds.
 Eiji tells Patema about his father, who supposedly fell from a flying craft while demonstrating it, inspired by what the government dubs the "Inverts".

 Aiga's controlling leader, Izamura, discovers Patema's presence and orders his troops to capture her.
 Eiji discovers that by holding Patema, her inverted gravity makes him lighter, reducing the speed at which he falls.
 They evade the troops, but are soon captured.
 Eiji is scolded and reprimanded, while Izamura takes Patema to the Control Tower, threatening to release her into the sky.
-He shows her that he had captured Lagos, who has since died, and imprisons her on the top floor with an inverted weight, with only glass separating her from the sky.
+He shows her that he had captured Lagos, who has since died, and imprisons her on the top floor with an inverted weight on her ankle, with only glass separating her from the sky.
+Despite his racist hatred of Inverts, Izamura becomes obsessed with Patema and plans to make her his.

 Eiji returns to the fence and unexpectedly finds Porta, one of Patema's friends, and is reluctantly brought to the underground.
 They, along with the society's Elder, devise a plan to free Patema.
 Eiji and Porta work together, using each other's weights to sneak into the tower by going through its abandoned basement.
 Eiji enters the top floor alone and frees Patema, but Izamura and numerous forces soon arrive, chasing the two to the roof.
 Izamura grabs Patema and orders his right-hand man, Jaku, to shoot Eiji.
-Patema, however, jumps off Izamura and grabs Eiji, and they float off into the sky.
+However, Patema jumps off Izamura and grabs Eiji, and they float off into the sky.
 Izamura then commands that Eiji's "death" be reported as an accident.